-- 1. a person employed by the school as a Campus Principal, teacher, teacher aide/ paraprofessional, or support staff member (including health or medical staff and law enforcement unit personnel); - 2. a person serving on the Board of Trustees; - 3. a volunteer or contractor outside of the school who performs an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of personally identifiable information from education records (e.g., attorney, auditor, medical consultant, therapist, etc.); - 4. a parent or student serving on an official committee (e.g., disciplinary committee, grievance committee, etc.); or - 5. a parent, student, or other volunteer assisting another school official in performing his or her tasks.
+- 1. a person employed by the school as a Campus Principal, teacher, teacher aide/ paraprofessional, or support staff member (including health or medical staff and law enforcement unit personnel); - 2. a person serving on the Board of Trustees; - 3. a volunteer or contractor outside of the school who performs an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of personally identifiable information from education records (e.g., attorney, auditor, medical - maintenance of personally identifiable information from education records (e.g., attorney, auditor, medical consultant, therapist, etc.); - 4. a parent or student serving on an official committee (e.g., disciplinary committee, grievance committee, etc.); or - 5. a parent, student, or other volunteer assisting another school official in performing his or her tasks.